Experience more joy in life with Joy Fairhall.

 So if you found this episode useful and you think somebody that you know might need to have a listen and just understand what it’s like to get through a serious condition or a loss or something like that, please do share this with them, let them know about the podcast.
 And if you feel like you want to get along and experience some joy for $47 that’s not a lot of money to experience joy, go to mindbodyjoy.com.au and check out the events that are being run by joy.

-And if you did love this episode, do us a favor, go to iTunes and give us a five star review.
+And if you did love this episode, do us a favor, go to iTunes and give us a five-star review.
 Just click the iTunes link on the five stars.
 That’s it.
-On the iTunes link on the transit lounge podcast comm website and go to the end give us a fantastic feedback.
+On the iTunes link on Recovery After Stroke podcast comm website and go to the end give us fantastic feedback.
 We really love it in it helps other people find the podcast.

 Thank you.
 And I really pleasure.
 Thank you for having me on.
 And you know, giving the opportunity to people to see that there is there is a good outcome there is hope.
 And there is a chance of happiness and joy again, and as I always say, make sure you feel every single day with joy make it a good one.